arocha7/son-install/utils/deploy/README.md

-Here you have a list of standalone applications ready to deploy the VNF/NS (or the SP) to an existing VM or host.
+Here you have a list of standalone playbooks ready to deploy to an existing guest or localhost.

-Deploy the SP or VNF/NS to a target machine
+Deploy the SP to a target machine
 ===========================================

 * 1st connect to the target machine via SSH